swcarpentry/good-enough-practices-in-scientific-computing/index.md

 The data processing strategy advocated above is divided into steps and produces intermediate data files, with increasing levels of cleanliness and task-specificity.
-While there is growing appreciation for reproducibility---i.e., being able to re-run an analysis start to finish---it is is also extremely useful to be able to re-run *parts* of a pipeline.
+While there is growing appreciation for reproducibility---i.e., being able to re-run an analysis start to finish---it is also extremely useful to be able to re-run *parts* of a pipeline.
 The reasons are similar to those given for modularity in computer code: by breaking data preparation into steps,